Well, even distinguished and experienced and all that make mistakes.

-Here's uh some reaction.
+Here's some reaction.

-Low tech manufacturing jobs are still vital to our country as well as to our country's defense.
+Low-tech manufacturing jobs are still vital to our country as well as to our country's defense.

 We simply cannot subcontract vital industries to other countries.

-Uh this uh Roger, you are incorrect regarding manufacturing jobs in the United States.
+This, Roger, you are incorrect regarding manufacturing jobs in the United States.

 Today you said to a national audience they are increasing.

-I did get some supportive email on this.
+Although the average income is going up, I did get some supportive email on this.

 He writes, quote, when voters went to the polls this month, they registered not only a revulsion with the Republican regime, but also a profound anxiety about the nation's future.